wishforvish/Website-Ganesh-Store-/README.md

 Open the website in your browser: http://localhost:3000 (if running locally).
 Explore the Main Page to view categories or promotional offers.
 Visit the PLP to browse through items.
-Click on any product to view its detailed description on the PDP.
+Click on any product to view its sample detailed description on the PDP.
 Technologies Used
 Frontend: HTML, CSS, JavaScript, Bootstrap